react-navigation/react-navigation.github.io/versioned_docs/version-8.x/upgrading-from-7.x.md

 #### The root type now uses navigator type instead of param list

 Previously the types for the root navigator were specified using `declare global` and `RootParamList`.
-Now, they can be specified with module augmentation of `@react-navigation/core` and use the navigator's type instead a param list:
+Now, they can be specified with module augmentation of `@react-navigation/core` and use the navigator's type instead of a param list:

 ```diff lang=ts
 - type RootStackParamList = StaticParamList<typeof RootStack>;